-Table 5: ACE's Inclusivity and Relevance investment principles & Journeys Dance Festival
+2: ACE's Inclusivity and Relevance investment principles & JDF post-event evaluation.

 Key points JDF and 18 Hours' contribution Opportunities for development Build on the Creative Case for Diversity to address persistent and widespread lack of diversity and inclusivity in cultural organisations' leadership, governance, workforce and audience JDF is underpinned by values of diversity, environmental responsibility, quality, community engagement and responsiveness to audiences.
 It is owned and produced by a female-led organisation which delivers mainstreaming throughout its programming.
 It employs young people on work experience to develop job-ready skills and experience.
 It ensures accessibility for both artists and audiences, for example through venue choice, appropriate management of seating areas for those with wheelchairs and through stage ramps as a matter of course.
 Community relevance is delivered by a robust audience evaluation process that feeds into producing each event and through accompanying outreach activities.
 18 Hours is female-led organisation with a team that are all white.
 To address this, different options for Journeys Dance Festival, and 18 Hours, could include: Develop a programme for Young Producers from diverse backgrounds.
 Continue to develop freelance opportunities that focus on those from diverse backgrounds Explore different government schemes for 16-25-year olds, such as apprenticeship and kickstart schemes.
 Continue to build on existing relationships with diverse performers Identify, and commission/programme new diverse artists, thereby creating new audiences for them and ensuring mainstreaming and quality in future.
 Promote equality and fairness, and ensure cultural organisations are more effective businesses.
 18 Hours' Equality Policy applies to JDF.
 This policy recognises a commitment to equalities and diversity beyond legal and regulatory requirements as well as continuous improvement as integral part of business strategy and operating methods.
 This applies to the whole festival network, including volunteers, artists, committee members, suppliers and other stakeholders.
-Continue to explore options outline above.
+Diversity statistics (audiences and artists) are collated after each event for inclusion in the Continue to explore options outline above.
 Also, share more widely values and activities undertaken to support mainstreaming in communications to show 18 Hours' leadership in this area.